 If you’d rather celebrate at home this Burns night, there’s a few options for cooking and indulgence.

 If you can’t make it to the Ballintaggart feast, but want a little taste of Perthshire at home then why not order their Burns box?

 Inside there’s a homemade haggis, Aberfeldy 12, distilled by Dewars and Ballintaggart Oatcakes, Isle of Mull Cheddar and Ballintaggart seasonal chutney.

-McIntosh of Strathmore have launched a haggis, neeps and tatties ready meal for an affordable Burns night at home.
+Last year, McIntosh of Strathmore launched a haggis, neeps and tatties ready meal for an affordable Burns night at home.

-Ready in just four minutes (and available as a veggie option), it’s on sale for a promotional price of £1.25.
+Ready in just four minutes (and available as a veggie option), it’s on sale in supermarkets including Aldi and Lidl for £2.99.